A Dirac type condition for properly coloured paths and cycles: -edge-colourings

-For $\delta \ge 2$, the proposition is proved by considering a $\delta$-blow-up of~$G$, that is, each vertex of $G$ is replaced by $\delta$ independent vertices, and add an edge of colour $c_i$ between each copy of $v$ and each copy of $u$ if and only if $u$ and $v$ are joined by an edge of colour~$c_i$ in~$G$. \end{proof}
+For $\delta \ge 2$, the proposition is proved by considering a $\delta$-blow-up of~$G$, that is, replace each vertex of $G$ by $\delta$ independent vertices, and add an edge of colour $c_i$ between each copy of $v$ and each copy of $u$ if and only if $u$ and $v$ are joined by an edge of colour~$c_i$ in~$G$. \end{proof}